ICAST 2004: Bass Industry Trends & New

 tines toward the fish.

-VMC also debuted a perfectly Inline Treble with three standard
+also debuted a perfectly Inline Treble

-size tines perfectly in line with the hook eye.
-This is a concept
+with three standard size tines perfectly in line with the hook

-we first proposed to make about seven years ago, says Fritts.
-As
+eye.
+This is a concept we first proposed to make about seven

-simple as it looks, its actually hard to make, and VMC had to
+years ago, says Fritts.
+As simple as it looks, its actually hard

-fabricate brand new machinery to do it.
-With most trebles, the
+to make, and VMC had to fabricate brand new machinery to do it.

-eye is skewed, meaning one or two points can tend to be up
+With most trebles, the eye is skewed, meaning one or two points

-against the bait, where it's not effective to hook a fish.
+can tend to be up against the bait, where it's not effective to

-time.
+come strike time.

 The Inline Treble is perfectly poised for the strike.
 Since